Top Links

 Make and model: Pace Twin Digital Recorder

-Features: 20 gb hard drive, twin skarts, two digital decoders (watch one chanel/record another), rf loopthrough, optical out etc
+Features: 20 gb hard drive, twin SCARTs, two digital decoders (watch one channel/record another), RF loopthrough, optical out etc

 Comments: Grate box, I have been unable to fault the box since purchase, the only small problem is the remote is perhaps a little too long.
 Currently there is no digital text on it, but it is possible to update over the air to firmware which will work with digital text.
 Quality of recordings are grate, the hard drive is virtually silent (unless you put your ear to the box).
 UI similar to that of the TV adaptor from same manufacturer.
 Well worth the money.